Skip to main content

 items[].attributes object false HTML attributes (for example data attributes) to add to the option.

-value string false Value for the option which should be selected.
+value string false The value for the option which should be selected.
 Use this as an alternative to setting the selected option on each individual item.

 disabled boolean false If true, select box will be disabled.
 Use the disabled option on each individual item to only disable certain options.